Once was lost, a daughter of God,

 He did what he’d mastered best.

-“Let the seduction begin” he thought,
+“Let the seduction begin,” he thought,

 As he moved in close to his prey.

-And in her ear he began to whisper,
+And in her ear he quietly whispered:

 She looked again in the distance,